 Why Racist Groups Need Each Other

 Racist groups need each other.
 They are a validating factor in the twisted, hate-filled, pseudoscientific and debased propaganda with which they indoctrinate their followers.
 The deplorable actions of their enemies helps to validate the “superiority and righteousness” of their own deplorable actions.
 It strengthens the power of their propagandist rhetoric in recruiting individuals that may previously been “unconvinced” as to the “validity” of their position.
 This is a vicious circle that feeds off anger, hatred and disproportionate pride in oneself and one’s people.

 It is essential that parents start to train their children to understand the concepts presented in the media and that they may hear at school are invalid and that the “oppressed/oppressor” narratives of these groups is entirely self serving.
 This is all the more important where the individual lives in areas where these sentiments are more prevalent.
 Children are not born racist, they learn racism and care should be taken by parents that the sentiments that they themselves display are validating to members of all races and that individuals are judged as individuals not on their “tribal” or “racial” background.
 If you do not teach your children, you can be sure that someone else will and not positively.

 All people are in some ways prejudiced but control those thoughts and reject them.
-As such all people regardless of race have the potential to be racist.
+As such, all people regardless of race have the potential to be racist, but that does not by nature make them racist.
 We all do well to examine ourselves and look in the mirror to see what we really are.
-After self reflection are you satisfied with who you really are?
+After self reflection, are you satisfied with who you really are?